 The current federal legislation funds include several formula based calculations defined by Congress, which are distributed to urban areas based on population and by a funding agreement between the MPO and INDOT.
-Currently, funding is available in rural areas on a competitive first come, first served basis at INDOT's discretion.
+Currently, funding is available in rural areas on a competitive basis at INDOT's discretion.